33 minute read

 The "victims" are the ones with power.
 It's ironic that activists and “survivors” sometimes lament that they lack a voice, because the unwritten media rules are shamelessly tilted in their favour.
 I've always tempered anything I've written on the subject of false allegations with concessions and qualifications, and I've revealed sources of information.
 Yet this has never been enough to get so much as one word on a page.
 “Hannah”, from the TV One news item with which I opened this article, was permitted to complain that the experience of taking her sexual complainant through the system was “traumatic”, but even a toned-down reference to our inhuman treatment by police was enough to torpedo two articles I wrote.

 In another, an editor objected to the word many in my phrase “one of the many falsely accused”.
 What justification did I have for such a bold claim?
 Where was the hard data?
-By contrast, all statements from activists are printed as unfiltered and unquestionable gospel.
+By contrast, my adversaries are allowed to mark their own homework: all statements from activists are printed as unfiltered and unquestionable gospel.
 Stuff columnist Emily Brookes got away with quoting Kathryn McPhillips of HELP Auckland as saying false sexual allegations are around one percent - a figure McPhillips attributed to an "informal survey" by an unnamed crime manager.
 No editor blocked a New Zealand columnist's claim that a woman is forty-five times more likely not to report a rape than to make a false rape accusation – a risibly precise comparison between two unobtainable numbers.
 Activists are never pressed to justify their usually preposterous factual claims, so they have licence to forge a convenient certainty from doubtful sources or no sources at all – just from a comment someone once made or from an assumption that's been floating around the internet long enough to masquerade as truth.